Meta and RedTrack

 If you work with an affiliate offer, having a 10/10 match quality is impossible.
 There is a list of parameters Facebook wants to receive, but only half of them can be covered by any third-party tool.
 This causes the match quality to be at a low level.
 And it’s not something you should struggle with.

-However, RedTrack has a feature that can help you to improve the event match quality with Facebook.
-It does not take any additional values from Facebook, but if you have them on your website/affiliate network side (for example, order ID at Shopify) or store them on your side, you can send them to RedTrack and then to Facebook to increase the event match quality.
+It does not take any additional values from Meta, but if you have them on your website/affiliate network side (for example, order ID at Shopify) or store them on your side, you can send them to RedTrack and then to Facebook to increase the event match quality.

 For the cases where you do not work with any offer source and promote your offers, this feature can be used only if you store the data on your side and have the technical capabilities to add this data to the conversion triggered.